hashed-io/proxy-financial-smart-contracts/docs/Tutorials/how to assign roles.md

 </br>

-12. The click on the `ASSIGN ROLE` button.
+12. Then click on the `ASSIGN ROLE` button.

 </br>